 You may just need to wait.
 For most event outputs, mParticle forwards information in close to real time.
 However, there are factors which can slow down processing and the amount of time it takes for data to become visible in an output service’s dashboard can be different for each service.

-Navigate to Activity > System Alerts and see if there are any errors noted against the output you want to troubleshoot.
+Navigate to Activity > System Alerts and see if there are any errors noted for the output you want to troubleshoot.
 The error type may give you a clue as to what is wrong.

 Check all of your Configuration and Connection settings.
 Make sure that all settings are correct, especially any access credentials, such as Project or App IDs, API Key & Secret, etc.

 It is common for a particular output service to require certain identifiers or other data points to be present to allow data to be forwarded.
-As an example, the Google Adwords output requires information about a user’s device, including the Device Advertising ID, in order to construct a User Agent Header.
+As an example, the Google Ads output requires information about a user’s device, including the Device Advertising ID, in order to construct a User Agent Header.
 If the Device Advertising ID is not present, no data can be sent.
 Check the docs for the output service and make sure you’re sending all the required information.

 Not all outputs support every platform or accept every event type.
 The Directory shows a list of available platforms and supported event types for each output.
 Make sure the data you are trying to send is supported.